DavidYKay/davidykay.github.io/_drafts/COVID-1984.md

 ## The Big Lie

+> "It's easier to fool someone than to convince him that he's been fooled."
+>
+> -- Mark Twain (attributed)

 How is it that they could get away with this?

 > if all others accepted the lie which the Party imposed—if all records told the same tale—then the lie passed into history and became truth.